 Where to watch: The Uptown route

 The Krewe of Tucks parade has, let’s say, a bit of toilet humor.
-So get ready to catch some toilet paper and toilet brushes!
-This year’s theme is “Tucks Visits the Hood” and pokes fun at local neighborhood stereotypes.
+So get ready to catch some toilet paper, plungers, and toilet brushes!
+This year’s theme is “Tucks Happens” and includes aptly themed floats such as Pot ‘o Gold, Artsy Fartsy, Silent but Deadly, Crap Shoot, and Montezuma’s Revenge.

 Post-Parade Uptown/Pre-Parade Mid-City